Omar-p/learning-notes/aws/aws.md

 - provide record as close as possible to the user.
 - by distance vs latency-based route based on aws db.
 - rules: aws region pr lat & long for external service.
+- you can configure a bias to route more or less traffic to a given resource.
+  - useful when you don't have an even distribution of resources.
 - ![r53-geoproximity-routing](images/r53-cloudfront/r53-geoproximity-routing.png)

 # R53 interoperability